Linguistic Dependencies and Statistical Dependence: Discussion

-Our results show that different language models might exhibit different dependency patterns, depending on the pretraining objective that has been used.
-Compared to BERT, XLNet can be seen as imposing a constraint on the language modelling objective by forcing the model to have accurate predictions under different permutation masks.
-Generalizing this observation, we ask whether linguistic dependencies would correspond to statistical dependencies in a model trained with a language modelling loss and, while concurrently minimizing the amount of contextual information used to perform its predictions.
+Generalizing this observation, we ask whether linguistic dependencies would correspond to the patterns of statistical dependence in a model trained with a language modelling loss while concurrently minimizing the amount of contextual information used to perform predictions.
 Finding ways of expressing such constraints on the amount of information used during prediction, and verifying the ways in which this can affect our results and LM pretraining in general constitutes material for future work.